WesVleuten/gitflow/README.md

 ---

 ## Branches
-Everytime you start working on a feature of on a bugfix you want to make sure you're not on the master branch.
+Every time you start working on a feature of on a bugfix you want to make sure you're not on the master branch.

-WARNING: YOU SHOULT NOT COMMIT CHANGES TO THE MASTER BRANCH.
+WARNING: YOU SHOULD NOT COMMIT CHANGES TO THE MASTER BRANCH.

 You cannot push directly to the master branch.

 ### Naming
-When branching out from the master you want to descriptivly name the branch.
-If you're planning on creating a feature your branchname should start with `feature/`.
+When branching out from the master you want to descriptively name the branch.
+If you're planning on creating a feature your branch name should start with `feature/`.
 And if you're planning on fixing bugs you start with `hotfix/`.
 When in doubt use feature.

-The second part of the branchname should describe what you're planning on doing.
-For example, when creating the login view in an application your branchname should be something like `feature/loginview`.
+The second part of the branch name should describe what you're planning on doing.
+For example, when creating the login view in an application your branch name should be something like `feature/loginview`.

 ### Creation
 BEFORE YOU CREATE A NEW BRANCH: Make sure you don't have any remaining changes left on the branch you're currently on.
 GitHub Desktop should show `No local changes`.

-First you make sure your in the repository view.
+First, you make sure your in the repository view.
 And click on the branch

 ![Repository view](screenshot/branch_start.jpg)